aferg44/csc1254-sp2016/info/grading.rst

 Homework
 --------

-Each problem is awarded full credit, half credit, or no credit.
-A solution code earns **no credit** if: the code does not compile, the code is submitted past deadline, the code does not answer the question, or the file is not named correctly (even if off by one character).
+By default, a solution code earns **no credit** if: the code does not compile, the code is submitted past deadline, the code does not answer the question, or the file is not named correctly (even if off by one character).

-A solution code earns **half credit** if: the code has a logical or run-time error, the code is not documented, the code does not meet problem constraints, or the code is illegible or has inconsistent style.
+A solution code, or an item of the solution code,  earns **half credit** if: the code has a logical or run-time error, the code is not documented, the code does not meet problem constraints, or the code is illegible or has inconsistent style.

 In all other cases, the code earns **full credit**.
 In the special case that a code is plagiarized (from on-line, a classmate, a previous student of the